ejgallego/coq-lsp/README.md

 Work on this server has been made possible thanks to many discussions, inspirations, and sharing of ideas from colleagues.
-In particular we'd like to thank Rudi Grinberg, Shachar Itzaky, Andrey Mokhov, Clément Pit-Claudel, and Makarius Wenzel for their help and advice.
+In particular we'd like to thank Rudi Grinberg, Andrey Mokhov, Clément Pit-Claudel, and Makarius Wenzel for their help and advice.